hyperledger/aries-rfcs/features/0646-bbs-credentials/README.md

 #### Exchanging BBS+ Credentials

-While the process of creating credentials with BBS+ signatures is defined in specifications outside of Aries, the process of exchanging credentials with BBS+ signatures is defined wihtin Aries.
+While the process of creating credentials with BBS+ signatures is defined in specifications outside of Aries, the process of exchanging credentials with BBS+ signatures is defined within Aries.

 Credentials with BBS+ signatures can be exchanged by following [RFC 0453: Issue Credential Protocol 2.0](https://github.com/hyperledger/aries-rfcs/tree/master/features/0453-issue-credential-v2).
 The Issue Credential 2.0 provides a registry of attachment formats that can be used for credential exchange.
 Currently, agents are expected to use the format as described in RFC 0593 (see below).